Integers

 len

-, a -bit unsigned big-endian integer storing the byte length of the value providedvalue
+, a -bit unsigned big-endian integer storing the byte length of the provided valuevalue

-, a -bit unsigned big-endian representation of the value provided
+, an -bit unsigned big-endian representation of the provided value

 That is, integers serialized as coins